barmalei/zebkit/src/jekyll/faq.md

 ---
 layout: api
-tags: menu
+tags: menu2
 title: Faq
 ---

-## How to measure text metrics with the given font ?
+## How to insert UI component in tree ?

 ## How to add component to grid ?